 Soundscapes in Poor Theatre

 Workshop for drama/theatre studies

 GCSE to Degree level; can be adapted for younger students

 Non-verbal sound plays an important part in theatre, but often the sonic possibilities are left unexplored beyond obvious sound effects and incidental music.
 In this workshop, we will look at ways of creating soundscapes that fundamentally affect the not only the tone of a piece, but also the performance of the actors, and the experience of the audience.
 No experience in technology is required - in Poor Theatre tradition, we will be using just our voices and bodies.

 Originally delivered for 1st and 2nd year drama students at University of West of England, Bristol

-I am involved as a teaching assistant on undergraduate music production and music composition modules at the University of Southampton.
 I am also available for private tuition in composition, music technology, and piano.